aransys/Project-2/README.md

 ### Available Endpoints

-While Music Explorer currently only uses the search endpoint, Deezer API offers several other endpoints that could be used for future enhancements:
+While Music Explorer currently uses the search endpoint, Deezer API offers several other endpoints that could be used for future enhancements:

 #### 1. Search Endpoint (Currently Implemented)